 The good news is that many of our patients unable to conceive on their own are able to get pregnant with relatively simple treatments that don’t require more expensive, invasive procedures.
 However, when basic interventions are ineffective, surgery (laparoscopy) or more advanced reproductive technologies may be required, including in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), or testicular sperm extraction (TESE), in order to help overcome the problem(s).

-My heart goes out to couples and individuals who have struggled or who continue to struggle with infertility.
-The greatest joy in my career has been in the blessings I have received helping my patients grow their families.
+Our hearts go out to couples and individuals who have struggled or who continue to struggle with infertility.
+The greatest joy in our careers has been in the blessings we have received helping our patients grow their families.
 There is hope.
 There are options.
-There are thousands of success stories and my hope and prayer is that pregnancy will become a reality for you as well.
+There are thousands of success stories and our hope and prayer is that pregnancy will become a reality for you as well.